Soufriere, Saint Lucia

 A mere twenty-five meters offshore, two fishermen with fins and diving masks guided a complex net fishing maneuver.
 They instructed an entourage of pullers ashore to retract the huge net in order to preserve the fenced school.

 Initially, the work progressed according to plan.
-Two or three mishaps were enough to trigger the fury of the brains of the operation and multidirectional discussions that, in that wavy Creole, sounded to us the music, the themes sung between the dance hall and the boyoun punch.
+Two or three mishaps were enough to trigger the fury of the brains of the operation and multidirectional discussions that, in that wavy Creole, sounded to us the music, the themes sung between the dance hall and boyoun punch.

 Net fishing II, Soufrière, Saint Lucia